davidbstein/lifeview.me/README.md

 # lifeview.me
-it's so stupid that I have to do this.
+it's so stupid that I have to do this to get Garmin API access.